 Further to the above, inactive users stored in a shared mailbox cannot be put on legal hold.
 A retention policy can be placed on the entire shared mailbox, but, as with searches, a lot of granularity is lost.

-Then there’s the impact inactive users have on an Office 365 environment.
-With a significant amount of inactive data stored in Office 365, searching across such a massive volume leads to major speed degradation, which isn’t helpful when legal teams need the case information they requested yesterday.
+Then there’s the impact inactive users have on an Microsoft 365 environment.
+With a significant amount of inactive data stored in Microsoft 365, searching across such a massive volume leads to major speed degradation, which isn’t helpful when legal teams need the case information they requested yesterday.

 Rather helpfully, for the purposes of our explanation, Lancashire & McCoy ran into both of these issues when they finally got all their inactive users migrated.
 Let’s see how it worked out for them…